davkk/masters-thesis/typst/main.typ

 == Correlation functions for protons

-When looking at the $Delta eta$ projections for proton-proton pair (@fig:closure-p-p), one could draw a conclusion, that the corrections from 1D yield better results compared to 2D.
+When looking just at the $Delta eta$ projections for proton-proton pair (@fig:closure-p-p), one could draw a conclusion, that the corrections from 1D yield better results compared to 2D, as the points seem closer to the truth line.
 However, chi-squared test results, shown in the next section, provide more accurate insight regarding the difference.

 #figure(pdf("../data/LHC24f3c_fix/p-p/data_correction.pdf"), caption: [
   MC closure in 1D and 2D for proton-proton from $p p$ collisions MC data.